-- 14. The Family Proceedings Act, Chap.
-46:09 - (a) in the long title, by inserting after the word "Proceedings" the words "and Children Proceedings"; - (b) in section 1, by inserting after the word "Proceedings" the words "and Children Proceedings"; - (c) in section 2, by inserting after the word "proceedings" the words "and children proceedings"; - (d) in section 3- - (i) by deleting all the words after the word "Act" and substituting a dash; and - (ii) by inserting the following definitions: - " "Authority" has the meaning assigned to it under section 3 of the Children's Authority Act; - "children proceedings" includes any proceedings in relation to children matters as defined under section 3 of the Family and Children Division Act, 2016 and other matters falling within the jurisdiction of the Family and Children Division of the High Court of Trinidad and Tobago; - "family proceedings" include any proceedings in relation to family matters as defined under section 3 of the Family and Children Division
+- (a) in the long title, by inserting after the word "Proceedings" the words "and Children Proceedings"; - (b) in section 1, by inserting after the word "Proceedings" the words "and Children Proceedings";

+- (c) in section 2, by inserting after the word "proceedings" the words "and children proceedings";

+- (d) in section 3-

+- (i) by deleting all the words after the word "Act" and substituting a dash; and

+- (ii) by inserting the following definitions:

+- ""Authority" has the meaning assigned to it under section 3 of the Children's Authority Act;

+- "children proceedings"

+includes any proceedings

+in relation to children

+matters as defined under

+section 3 of the Family

+and Children Division

+Act, 2016 and other

+matters falling within

+the jurisdiction of the

+Family and Children

+Division of the High

+Court of Trinidad and

+Tobago;

-Act, 2016 and other matters falling within the jurisdiction of the Family and Children Division of the High Court of Trinidad and Tobago;";
+- "family proceedings" include proceedings anv family relation to matters as defined under section 3 of the Family and Children Division Act, 2016 and other matters falling within the jurisdiction of the Family and Children Division of the High Court of Trinidad and Tobago;";

-- (e) in section 4(1)- - (i) in the chapeau, by inserting after the word "proceedings" the words "or children proceedings"; and - (ii) in paragraph (b), by deleting the word "Government" and substituting the words "State or the Authority": - (f) in section 5, by inserting after the word "proceedings" wherever it occurs, the words "or children proceedings;"; - (g) in section (7)- - (i) by deleting the number "(1)"; and - (ii) by inserting after the word "proceedings" the words "or children proceedings"; and - (h) by repealing section 9 and the Schedule.". - The Children's Authority Act is amended- Authority Act, (a) in section 3- - (i) by deleting the definition of "Community Residence" and substituting the following definition: - " "Community Residence" has the meaning assigned to it under section 2 of the Children's Community Residences, Foster Care and Nurseries Act;
+- (e) in section 4(1)- - (i) in the chapeau, by inserting after the word "proceedings" the words "or children proceedings"; and - (ii) in paragraph (b), by deleting the word "Government" and substituting the words "State or the Authority"; - (f) in section 5, by inserting after the word "proceedings" wherever it occurs, the words "or children proceedings"; - (g) in section (7)- - (i) by deleting the number "(1)"; - (ii) by inserting after the word "proceedings" the words "or children proceedings"; and - (h) by repealing section 9 and the Schedule.". - 15.
+Children's Authority Act, Chap.
+46:10